Beijing Shichahai

 The Location Map: Shichahai and Nanluogu Xiang (Google Maps source)

-The most direct option is Subway Line 8.
+Getting here is easy.
+You can take Subway Line 8 to Shichahai Station.
 Hop off at Shichahai Station and use Exit A1 or A2.
 From there, it’s just a short walk to the lakes, hutongs, and scenic spots.

 For a more leisurely approach, take Subway Line 6 to Nanluogu Xiang Station.
 Exit at Gate E, then enjoy a 15–20 minute walk through one of Beijing’s most famous hutong neighborhoods.
 It’s a lovely way to start your visit, with cafés, shops, and traditional courtyards along the way.